alckasoc/Learning-Equality-Curriculum-Rec/README.md

 [Insert more details about requirements (e.g. compute hardware, python  version, etc)]

 If you haven't already, we recommend using a *virtual environment* before cloning.
 For more information on the package system we use, check out [Anaconda](https://www.anaconda.com/).
+Also, this repository itself is not large, but we recommend having **at least 20 GB** available if you plan on testing code.
+The competition dataset is roughly **1 GB**.

 1. Clone this repo to your local machine.